Wisconsin Highway 64: Antigo to Marinette

 About a mile (1.6 km) outside of Antigo, WIS 52 turns northeast at Langlade Road, just north of Langlade County Airport.
 WIS 64 continues due east, going through the towns of Polar, Elton, White Lake, and Langlade.
 WIS 64 then enters the western boundary of the Nicolet National Forest before entering Oconto County.

 WIS 64 continues through the wooded hills of the national forest before intersecting with WIS 32.
 The two highways turn to the southeast along the Oconto River into the town of Mountain.
 After passing Chute Pond Park, WIS 32 turns toward the south towards Breed while WIS 64 heads east along the southern edge of the National Forest into Marinette County.

 WIS 64 is the county line between Oconto and Marinette for 3.5 mi before entering Marinette County.
 On the northern edge of the city of Pound, WIS 64 intersects with US 141 before continuing east toward the city of Marinette.
 Upon entering Marinette, WIS 64 becomes Hall Avenue, continuing downtown until it reaches its eastern terminus at US 41 (Marinette Avenue) at State Street.
 US 41 continues east on Hall Avenue to Bridge Street and into the state of Michigan.

 History

 Initially, WIS 64 ran from WIS 38 (now US 141) in Pound to WIS 15 (now US 41) in Marinette.
 During the early 1920s, WIS 64 gradually extended westward all the way to Minnesota.
 Most parts of the route followed its present-day alignment.
 In 1926, a part of WIS 64 from Mountain to Pound was rerouted northward.

+A project expanding 15 miles of WIS 64 between Houlton and New Richmond was completed in 2006 at a cost of $109 million.
+Based on faulty traffic projections, this project was included in WisPIRGs list of highway boondoggles.

 In August 2017, the westernmost part of WIS 64 moved southward in favor of moving from the old Stillwater Lift Bridge to the new St. Croix Crossing.